Skip to main content

 Pests and diseases like ash dieback and Dutch elm disease are growing concerns and threaten a significant number of trees nationally, including in the South Downs National Park.

-Since the Trees for the Downs began in 2020, it’s enabled Parish Councils, farmers, community groups and more to plant over 60,000 trees across 114 different sites.
-Another 23,000 are planned for winter 2023.
+Since Trees for the Downs began in 2020, it’s enabled Parish Councils, farmers, community groups and more to plant trees across 150 different sites in Sussex and Hampshire.
+Over 40,000 will be planted in winter 2025/26.

 Please donate to help us plant a mix of tree species, including disease-resistant elm, providing a healthy treescape for future generations of people, wildlife and plants to enjoy as well as increasing resilience to climate change.